smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The RPC `CreateWindow` allows an app to create a new window on the display.
 The app needs to specify a window ID that is used for window manipulation e.g. with the RPC `Show` and the window type which can either be `MAIN` or `WIDGET` (see sub-section *Window types*).

-If desired, the apps can duplicate content sent to an existing window to the created window using parameter `duplicateWindowID`.
-All RPCs sent to the window with the ID `duplicateWindowID` will be duplicated to the created window.
+If desired, the apps can duplicate content updates sent to an existing window to the created window using parameter `duplicateUpdatesFromWindowID`.
+All RPCs sent to the window with the ID equals `duplicateUpdatesFromWindowID` will be duplicated to the created window.
 Bidirectional window content duplication should not be supported.
 RPCs sent to the created window should be rejected by the HMI.

 Widgets that are created by an app are not necessarily visible on the HMI.
 The HMI can hold widgets in a list of available widgets so that a user can choose the widgets they want.